 You’ll also need to pay the import duties.
 The cost is usually based upon the tax rate for the value of your shipment.
 Customs officers will value your shipment based on price paid, commissions incurred from purchase, royalty fees, license fees, packing costs, and value of assists.
 After valuation, they can determine the tax rate based on the U.S. Government’s Harmonized Tariff Schedule.

 The U.S. Customs document and duty process can be lengthy and intricate.
 You might want to consider hiring a customs broker to facilitate communication, fill out the paperwork, and navigate the import regulations.
 They will ensure everything is declared appropriately and paid for so your units can sail smoothly through the customs process.
 Note that this will cut into your margins.
 Still, it could be a better option than neglecting compliance, which could result in exorbitant fines, storage fees, and delays.
 You can find a licensed broker through the National Customs Brokers and Forwarders Association of America.

-There’s a lot that goes into ensuring legal importation.
+There’s a lot that goes into ensuring you import products from China the legal way.
 Don’t navigate the murky waters alone… only to end up in unlawful hot water.
 If you want to protect your imported products and your business, you need two key partners.